Mustafaalyagoub/Heart-Disease-Dataset-Modeling/README.md

 # Heart-Disease-Dataset
-In this project we will use supervised learning to predict heart disease with different algorithms.
+In this project we will use supervised (Predictive Model) and unsupervised learning to predict heart disease with different algorithms.